mshariq-nerd/FogLAMP/docs/build-tools.rst

 How to modify configuration of coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  Default configuration of coverage report is stored in the file ``.coveragerc`` .
-If you want to exclude tests from your code coverage, include ``/*/tests/*`` in the omit option.
+If you want to include tests in your code coverage, remove ``/*/tests/*`` from the omit option.

 Test Report
 -----------